Simple / Outpatient Spinal Surgery

 Straightforward spinal surgery is generally indicated for the patient that has primarily extremity pain, and it is felt that the surgery required to relieve the nerve root compression would not destabilize the spine.
 As with all surgery, it is generally used as a last resort when the patient has failed all conservative treatment options, with the notable exception of a neurologic deficit or impending neurologic deficit.
 Some common procedures we perform include:

-Cervical Laminoforaminotomy: This is similar to the lumbar microdiscectmy, but performed in ht back of the neck for patines that have arm pain.
-Not everyone is a candidate for this type of surgery, but it should at least be considered as a less invasive option to the other more common treatments for arm pain (ACDF and artidifficial disc).
+This is similar to the lumbar microdiscectmy, but performed in the back of the neck for patients that have arm pain only.
+Not everyone is a candidate for this type of surgery, but it should at least be considered as a less invasive option to the other more common treatments for arm pain (ACDF and artificial disc).

-Artificial disc: This is an operation that is performed using the same approach as an ACDF, but instead of fusing the disc space an artificial disc is placed.
-This may reduce the ned for surgery in the future from the other levels wearing out faster.
-While considered a better option than ACDF, it is not an option for most older patients, and not when the arthritis is advanced.
+This is an operation that is performed using the same approach as an ACDF, but instead of fusing the disc space an artificial disc is placed.
+This may reduce the need for surgery in the future compared to ACDF.
+While considered a better option than ACDF, it is not an option for most older patients, when the arthritis is more advanced.